Irregular threefolds with numerically trivial canonical divisor: Preparations

-More specific information can be obtained if $X$ is equipped with another ``transversal'' fibration onto an elliptic curve.
-The following result is just an application of the proof of \cite{BM77}*{Theorem~4}. \begin{prop}[\cite{BM77}] Let $X$ be a quasi-projective normal variety which is equipped with a fibration $g\from X\to Z$ and a morphism $f\from X\to E$ to an elliptic curve such that $K(E)$ is algebraically closed in $K(X)$.
+The following result can be derived directly from the proof of \cite[Theorem~4]{BM77}. \begin{prop}[{cf.~\cite[Theorem~4]{BM77}}] Let $X$ be a quasi-projective normal variety which is equipped with a fibration $g\colon X\to Z$ and a morphism $f\colon X\to E$ to an elliptic curve such that $K(E)$ is algebraically closed in $K(X)$.
 Assume that all the closed fibers $C_z$ of $g$ are elliptic curves and that the induced morphisms $f|_{C_z}\colon C_z\to E$ are finite.
 Denote by $F$ a general fiber of $f$.
-Then there is an isogeny $\tau\from E'\to E$ from an elliptic curve $E'$ such that $X \times_E E' \cong E' \times F$.
-Moreover,
+Then there is an isogeny $\tau\colon E'\to E$ from an elliptic curve $E'$ such that $X \times_E E' \cong E' \times F$.
+Moreover, we have

 where $G:=\ker\tau$ acts on $E' \times F$ diagonally: it acts on $E'$ by translation and on $F$ by some injective homomorphism of group functors $\alpha\colon G \to \Aut_F$. \end{prop}